Temasar1/gigsgig-app/README.md

 ## Usage

 1. connect wallet
-2. sign up by minting either the user or worker access token
+2. navigate to either "I am a worker" or "I am a tasker"
 2. Browse available gigs or post a new job.
 3. Use ADA for secure payments.
 4. Complete the gig and leave feedback.